-Figure 1.4 (3X1 UPS with Output Transformer)
+Figure 1.4 b (3X3 UPS with Input Transformer)

-1. The UPS is composed of mains input (main and bypass), rectifier/PFC, charger, inverter, bypass, battery, DSP controller, isolation transformer, contactor and final output.

-2. When the mains is normal, the rectifier will start, and the charger will charge the battery string.
+- 1. The UPS is composed of mains input (main and bypass), rectifier/PFC, charger, inverter, bypass, battery, DSP controller, isolation transformer, contactor and final output. - 2.
+When the mains is normal, the rectifier will start, and the charger will charge the battery string.
 Before turning on the UPS, the output voltage is bypass voltage, and the mains supplies power to the load through the bypass.
 After turning on the UPS, the electronic transfer switch connects the inverter output to the load, and the mains supplies DC power to the inverter through the rectifier/PFC circuit.
 The inverter then converts DC power into pure sine wave AC power and supplies the AC power to the load through electronic transfer switch.
-Isolation Transformer is connected at the output side for 3X1,Refer figure 1.4 for the position of Output Isolation Transformer.
-Output is fed to Load through Contactor because of Transformer at Output side.
+Isolation Transformer is connected at the at input side for 3X3 requirement.
+Refer figure 1.4 for the position of transformer in case of Input Isolation .